Stephanie Grisham Is Out as White House Press Secretary, Will Return to Melania’s Office

 When Trump took office in 2016, Grisham, a campaign aide, was appointed deputy press secretary working alongside short-lived press secretary Sean Spicer.
 She then became Melania Trump’s communications director and forged a reputation as a dogged defender of the first lady, putting out aggressive statements and defending her during controversial moments like the infamous “I really don’t care, do U?” jacket and a secretive kidney operation in April 2018.

+Grisham responded to Axios: “Sounds like more palace intrigue to me, but I’ve also been in quarantine.
+If true, how ironic that the press secretary would hear about being replaced in the press.”

+However, on Tuesday, she confirmed her ouster, which was first reported by CNN.
+“I continue to be honored to serve both the President and First Lady in the Administration,” she said in a statement.
+“My replacements will be announced in the coming days and I will stay in the West Wing to help with a smooth transition for as long as needed.”

-On Tuesday, Mrs. Trump appeared to confirm Grisham’s shift, issuing the statement: “She has been a mainstay and true leader in the administration from even before day one, and I know she will excel as chief of staff.”
+Mrs. Trump also issued a statement praising Grisham.
+“She has been a mainstay and true leader in the administration from even before day one, and I know she will excel as chief of staff,” she said.

-She declined to reverse a decision made by Huckabee Sanders to stop holding daily press briefings and, while she often appeared on friendly news programs on Fox News, she had not briefed the White House press corps in almost a year.
+She declined to reverse a decision made by Huckabee Sanders to stop holding daily press briefings and, while she often appeared on friendly news programs on Fox News, she had not briefed the White House press corps in nine months.

 Grisham has not been a visible presence during the coronavirus pandemic, instead ceding much of the communications work to the team working for Vice President Mike Pence, the head of the coronavirus task force.

-CNN reported that Meadows is considering several candidates for the job, including Trump campaign spokeswoman Kayleigh McEnany.
+CNN reported that Meadows is considering several candidates for the job, including McEnany.